Stanisław Sojka

-Stanisław Joachim Sojka (born April 26, 1959 in Żory, Upper Silesia), also known as Stanisław Soyka, is a Polish jazz and pop singer, pianist and composer.
+Stanisław Joachim Sojka (26 April 1959 – 21 August 2025), also known as Stanisław Soyka, was a Polish jazz and pop singer, pianist and composer.

-Beginnings
+Beginnings and breakthrough

 Sojka began performing as a boy soprano in Gliwice Cathedral Choir, when he was seven years old.
 At the same time he was also a second-grade violin student at the State Musical School in Gliwice.
 His musical education was continued at the Music High School in Katowice and completed with a master's degree in arrangement and composing from the Akademia Muzyczna im.
 K. Szymanowskiego w Katowicach.

-Breakthrough

 Soyka made his professional debut on stage in November 1978, when he performed at the National Philharmonic Hall in Warsaw in the "Jazz at the Philharmonic" series.
 He presented a recital, inspired by classic jazz, soul and R&B, including songs by Ray Charles, Stevie Wonder, The Beatles and George Gershwin, but also traditional Polish Christmas carols and folklore tunes.
 The concert was recorded and released in 1979 as Soyka's debut album entitled Don't You Cry.
 In that year Stanisław Soyka won the top prize at Lubelskie Spotkania Jazzowe (Lublin Jazz Conference).

-Over the next six yeards he released three more jazz albums and one of religious music.
+Over the next six years, he released three more jazz albums and one of religious music.
 He was named the best Polish jazz vocalist by readers of the magazine Jazz Forum, from 1983 to 1988.
 In the same period Soyka also recorded some pop songs for Polish Radio, which were later collected on the album Radioaktywny, released in 1989.

 Pop career

 In 1986, Soyka signed a two-year record deal with RCA in Germany.
 There he recorded his first pop and first international album, entitled simply Stanisław Sojka.
 Among the producers was Harold Faltermeyer.
 Before the album he also produced Soyka's single "Spirit of the West", recorded for an ad campaign for West cigarettes.
 The album was a commercial flop, but it was a success in his native Poland.
 In 1988, Soyka returned to Poland and formed a duet with guitarist Janusz Iwański "Janina" from the Polish jazz group Tie Break.
 They recorded and performed together until 1994.

 In 1991, Soyka recorded his most famous and best-selling album, Acoustic, co-produced by Dieter Meier from Yello.
 It brought hits like Cud niepamięci and Play It Again.
 In 1992 he was named the Best Polish Star of 1991 by the readers of "Popcorn" magazine for teenagers.
 His next album Neopositive from 1992 repeated the commercial success of Acoustic, thanks to the huge hit Tolerancja, which became the biggest of his career.
 In that year he also won the Bursztynowy Słowik – Grand Prix of Sopot International Song Festival.
 Another album, Radical Graża from 1994, was less successful, as were all his subsequent albums.